secretmoo35/dart-cancellation-token-http/README.md

 ## Parsing JSON in an isolate

-When paired with the [cancellation_token](https://pub.dev/packages/cancellation_token) package, you can use a single CancellationToken for the request and parsing the response in an isolate.
+To parse JSON responses in a cancellable isolate, add the cancellation_token package to your project and use the same CancellationToken for both the API request and `cancellableCompute()`:

 ```dart
 import 'package:cancellation_token/cancellation_token.dart';